 Witness running on another 2-node vSAN deployment, and vice-versa

 This final configuration is the one which Duncan has described in detail on his post, so I won’t go into it too much.
 Suffice to say that this configuration breaks the guidance around “We support any vSphere to run the witness that has independent failure properties.”
 In this case there is an inter-dependency between the 2-node vSAN deployments at each of the remote sites, as each site hosts the witness of the other 2-node deployment (W1 is the witness for the 2-node vSAN deployment at remote site 1, and W2 is the witness for the 2-node vSAN deployment at remote site 2).
 Thus if one site has a failure, it impacts the availability of the other site.
 [Update] As of March 16th, 2017, VMware has change our stance with around this configuration.
 We will now support this through our RPQ process.
 There are several constraints with this deployment and customers need to fully understand and agree with those for us to approve the RPQ.
-So we will change this to not recommend, but supported via RPQ.
+So we will change this to not recommended, but supported via RPQ.
+The vSAN team will selectively approve which deployments to support, so don’t assume that just because you submit an RPQ, you will be supported.

 Hope this helps clarify the support around the different 2-node topologies, especially for witness placement.